rhyeen/microfront_reference/README.md

 When creating the Redux Actions that will update the state, be mindful of the given Actions and the validity of its parameters.
 The Actions are just as part of the API as the Store state.
-The reason we don't dive into recommended practices for Actions is that the standards that Redux already expresses for Actions is sufficient.
+The reason we don't dive into recommended practices for Actions is that the standards that Redux already expresses for Actions is sufficient as long as the Action Dispatchable strings are namespaced with `<NPM PACKAGE NAME>`.

 ## Converting Existing Components (React, specifically)